 You can find all the details about how annotations are stored inside PDF documents in section 8.4 of Adobe’s PDF specification.

 Annotations may contain properties that describe their appearance — such as annotation color or shape.
-However, these do not guarantee that the annotation will be displayed the same in different PDF viewers.
+However, these don’t guarantee that the annotation will be displayed the same in different PDF viewers.
 To solve this problem, each annotation can define an appearance stream that should be used for rendering the annotation.
 An appearance stream is a set of drawing commands that tells a PDF viewer precisely how to render an annotation (independent of the visual properties defined in the annotation’s dictionary).
 The PSPDFKit SDK allows you to parse and create appearance streams.

 The PDF annotation model is quite complex.
 The PSPDFKit SDK provides a facade that exposes annotation dictionaries as regular objects of your programming language of choice.
 It hides implementation details and complex interactions between various annotation properties.
-This makes it very easy for our customers to work with annotations without any prior knowledge of the PDF file format.
+This makes it easy for our customers to work with annotations without any prior knowledge of the PDF file format.